 - red pepper (chili) flakes, to taste (optional)

-- Add the garbanzo beans, 4 tablespoons of water, olive oil, lemon juice, garlic, to a food processor.
+- Add the garbanzo beans, 4 tablespoons of water, olive oil, lemon juice, garlic, to a food processor (affiliate link).
 Process until smooth and creamy.
 If needed, add additional water or oil to thin out the hummus as desired.
 Add salt, paprika, and red (chili) pepper flakes to your desired taste preference.

 - Store leftovers covered in the refrigerator for up to 5 days.